 Individuals who graduate from bachelor's degree programs in heating, air conditioning and refrigeration are trained in installing, maintaining and repairing related climate-control technology.
-Read on to learn about coursework, admission requirements and standards for state licensing.

 Students enrolled in bachelor's degree programs for heating, air conditioning and refrigeration may earn a Bachelor of Science or Bachelor of Applied Science.
 Most of these 4-year programs are terminal at universities, colleges and technical schools; some institutions offer the program online.
 Many include ventilation in the degree title, making them bachelor's degree programs in heating, ventilation, air conditioning and refrigeration (HVAC/R).

 - Prerequisites: 2 year associate's degree in the field, mathematics requirement

 - Program Length: 4 years